-Does your credit card offer rental car coverage?
+Does my credit card provide rental car insurance?

-Some credit card companies provide insurance coverage if you use their card to pay for the car rental.
-Be sure to check with your credit card holder for what they'll cover, as each credit card company has specific rules and restrictions.
+Some credit card companies provide insurance coverage if you use your card to pay for the rental car.
+Check with your credit card company for specific coverage information, rules, and restrictions.